SrikanthParvathala/INST767-Project/README.md

 #### Cloud Function Scripts:

-You can find the scripts for Cloud Functions in the [Ingestion](https://github.com/SrikanthParvathala/INST767-Project/tree/main/Ingestion) folder.
+The scripts for Cloud Functions can be aaccesed in the [Ingestion](https://github.com/SrikanthParvathala/INST767-Project/tree/main/Ingestion) folder.

 1. **bus-position-fetch.py**:
    - This Python script fetches bus position data from the WMATA API and stores it in a Google Cloud Storage Bucket.